-Upon verification of your identity, MIB will process your request in a timely fashion and send you your MIB Consumer File.
+Upon verification of your identity, MIB will process your request in a timely fashion and send you your MIB Consumer File by mail.
 If you do not have an MIB Consumer File, MIB will provide a "no record" letter explaining that a record does not exist.

 An MIB Consumer File includes:

-the name(s) of the MIB member companies, if any,
+The name(s) of the MIB member companies, if any, that:

-that received a copy of your MIB Consumer File during the three (3) year period preceding your request for disclosure and the dates the companies received your file; and,
+Received a copy of your MIB Consumer File during the three (3) year period preceding your request for disclosure and the dates the companies received your file; and,

-that made an inquiry to MIB about you within the past two (2) years, along with the dates of such inquiries.
+Made an inquiry to MIB about you within the past two (2) years, along with the dates of such inquiries.

 MIB is committed to the principle that every consumer should be entitled to know the contents of his or her MIB Consumer File, and to correct any inaccurate or incomplete information.